With strict COVID restrictions in place, patients delay screenings and treatments at a terrifying rate

 - Inability to procure adequate masks/gloves

 It is our greatest hope that you or your loved one with cancer never find themselves in positions such as these, but we want you to know that there is help available.
-Numerous charities around the globe are making free hand sewn masks available to cancer patients and their loved ones.
+Numerous charities around the globe are making freehand sewn masks available to cancer patients and their loved ones.
 A quick search online told me about the Minnesota Ovarian Cancer Alliance.
 This amazing group will provide a free mask to the patient and one family member, provided that the patient lives in or receives treatment in Minnesota.
 A good search string for you to use might be “free masks (cancer type) (your area).”
 Also, consider calling your treatment team to see if they are willing to mail masks directly to your door.
 Another resource from our site comes from a law group in Alabama with no restrictions on how many you can order, details on how to order a FREE MASK are here.
+We also have free stuff for cancer patients section where we have compiled many free products and services for Cancer Patients.

 We also recommend that you take a look at our page dedicated to Transportation assistance.
 These groups have been providing help to cancer patients since long before COVID.
 You can be assured of their professionalism and dedication to keeping you safe during the pandemic.